Core focus

 Asset allocation & investment principles

 • Beat inflation as a floor.
-If long-term returns fall short of inflation, purchasing power erodes—the first question of allocation is whether real purchasing power is preserved.
+If long-term returns fall short of inflation, purchasing power erodes.
+The first question of allocation is whether real purchasing power is preserved.

 • Assets vs. liabilities (cash-flow view).
-What consistently delivers net cash inflow behaves more like an asset; pure consumption without return deserves scrutiny.
+What consistently delivers net cash inflow behaves more like an asset.
+Pure consumption without return deserves scrutiny.

 • Keep a liquidity buffer.
 Beyond equities, bonds, real assets, and alternatives, holding cash or highly liquid instruments addresses uncertainty and opportunity cost.